The complete end-to-end DoubleCloud services guide

 There are three available CPU platforms:

-1. Under Maintenance settings, select the scheduling type:
+1. Under Maintenance settings, select between the arbitrary and scheduled maintenance:

 Warning

-2. Under Autoscaling, select whether you want the cluster resources to automatically increase and specify the maximum limits they can increase to.
+2. In Autoscaling, select whether you want the cluster resources to automatically scale and specify the maximum limits they can increase to.

-If autoscaling is enabled, DoubleCloud regularly checks the resource utilization and incrementally adds additional resources when the utilization is nearing capaticy.
+If autoscaling is enabled, DoubleCloud regularly checks the resource utilization and automatically adjusts them depending on the cluster usage.
+Learn more

 For dedicated ClickHouse Keeper hosts, select the appropriate resource preset.
-Please note that this resource preset will apply to all three hosts and will be billed accordingly.
+It applies to all three hosts and is billed accordingly.

-5. Specify or adjust your cluster's DBMS settings.
-For more information, see the Settings reference.
+5. Specify or adjust your cluster’s DBMS settings.
+For more information, refer to Managed ClickHouse® settings reference.

 Tip

-The DoubleCloud service creates the superuser admin and its password automatically.
-You can find both the User and the Password in the Overview tab on the cluster information page.
+DoubleCloud creates the admin superuser and its password automatically.
+You can the username and password under Credentials in the Overview tab on the cluster page.

-To create users for other roles, see Manage ClickHouse® users
+To learn how to create users for other roles, refer to Manage ClickHouse® users

 Create a ClickHouse® database